RameshStonecold/rameshs.github.io/_sbposts/2025-06-20-spring-boot-how-autoconfiguration-works.md

 ## How Spring boot auto configuration works

-Hi Folks !,

-This post we will see how spring boot works internally.
-When spring boot starts up.
+Before diving how spring boot autoconfiguration works.
+Let's talk about first what is Spring boot autoconfiguration according to the spring io doc.